 Bubbly, hot, creamy vegan Cauliflower Cheese is the stuff of delicious comfort food, and this dairy-free version is healthy as well.
-A smooth, silky sauce that combines cashews, beans and roasted veggies is drizzled over delicious cauliflower florets and all of it baked to bubbly, golden goodness.
+A smooth, silky sauce of cashews, beans and roasted veggies is drizzled over delicious cauliflower florets and all of it is baked to bubbly, golden goodness.
 A vegan, soy-free, gluten-free recipe, can be nut-free.

 Whoa, hold your horses, this is NOT a recipe for a cheese made with cauliflower, although it sounds like that, doesn't it?

-Cauliflower Cheese, invented and named rather mysteriously by the guys who also invented the language, is a recipe that defies everything you thought you knew about British cooking.
+Cauliflower Cheese, invented and named rather mysteriously by the folks who also invented the language, is a recipe that defies everything you thought you knew about British cooking.

 Bland?
 No. Boring?
 Absolutely not.
 Boiled?
 Well, maybe a little bit, but mostly baked and, may I add, mindblowingly delicious.

-And yes, maybe a noun after the "cheese" would have been helpful, chaps, in letting the mortal world better decipher what it is you have here.
+And yes, maybe a noun after the "cheese" would have been helpful, chaps, in letting the rest of the world better decipher what it is you have here.
 Cauliflower Cheese Gratin, perhaps?
 Or Cauliflower Cheese Casserole (that one even alliterates)?
 No?
 Okay, Cauliflower Cheese it is.
 And, come to think, it is a bit like Mac 'n' Cheese, so it's all beginning to make some sense now.